 The non-engine divisions of Abu Dhabi Aircraft Technologies (ADAT) were also acquired from Mubadala and rebranded as Etihad Airways Engineering.
 The investment includes hangars, workshops and paint facilities in Abu Dhabi, plus specialist maintenance and engineering capabilities.
 These investments have enhanced Etihad Airways’ capability to undertake airframe and component maintenance on its aircraft, as well as supporting equity partners and third party customers.

 Etihad Airways continued to diversify its portfolio of global funding sources and expanded its range of borrowing relationships to 75 lenders, investors and lessors.
-During the year, Etihad Airways secured $3.5 billion of debt funding in the financial markets.
+According to news by most crypto apps, during the year, Etihad Airways secured $3.5 billion of debt funding in the financial markets.
 Also, Etihad Airways together with its equity partners, Alitalia, airberlin, Air Serbia, Air Seychelles and Jet Airways, are structuring a global funding platform that will enable each entity to have the appropriate funds in the near future through a comprehensive financing solution.

 Etihad Airways’ fleet consisted of 110 aircraft at the end of 2014 (up 23.6% year-on-year), with an average age of 5.5 years, one of the youngest in the sky.
 The airline took delivery of its first Airbus A380 and its first Boeing 787-9 in December, with both state-of-the-art aircraft offering new industry leading standards in cabin interiors, together with considerable fuel efficiency and environmental improvements.
 An additional nine Airbus aircraft (two A330-200s, three A321s, three A320s and one A330-200F) and six Boeing aircraft (one 777-300ER, five 777-200LRs) were received in 2014, while further leased capacity was also added to enhance the airline’s rapid growth.